History and Theories of Socialism

 3.

-Programs of nationalization were also conducted in
+Programs of nationalization were also conducted in France and

 4.

-As of 2018, political parties associated with the
+As of 2018, political parties associated with the Socialist

-Socialist International or the Progressive Alliance were
+International or the Progressive Alliance were represented in

-represented in the governments of at least 43 countries.
+the governments of at least 43 countries.

 5.